mominur774/blood-bank-management/README.md

-Django and React polls app with Social authentication.
+Blood Bank Management system with Django and React.

 # Getting Started